 We are very pleased to announce the exhibition Nancy Holt / Inside Outside launches this June, produced by Bildmuseet, one of Sweden’s foremost contemporary art venues.
 The exhibition explores the artist’s rich artistic legacy through a selection of works spanning 1967 to 1992.
 This is the most ambitious exhibition of her work to date.
 Perceptions and demarcations of being "inside" and "outside" guide this survey exhibition.

-Holt/Smithson Foundation and Sprüth Magers are delighted to announce the first solo exhibition by Nancy Holt at the Berlin gallery, featuring her iconic installation, Mirrors of Light I (1974).
-Throughout her practice, Holt was interested in the use of light as a medium, while simultaneously examining it as subject matter in its own right.
+In 2021, Holt/Smithson Foundation and Sprüth Magers presented the first solo exhibition by Nancy Holt at the Berlin gallery, featuring her iconic installation, Mirrors of Light I (1974) alongside key works on paper.